flyingflip/mantisbt/README.md

   mantis:
 ```

-Once you have this in place, you can issue the `docker-compose-up-d` command to start up your container.
+Once you have this in place, you can issue the `docker-compose up -d` command to start up your container.

 ## Setup